By Peter Vanderveen

 The 9:00am service is more robust and proclamatory in its pageantry, music, and variation.
 We use different expressions of the Eucharistic liturgy, and at regular intervals we observe appointed feasts for saints of the church in a simplified intergenerational service.

-For the remaining Sundays of each month, the service will be an abridged form of Choral Matins, designed to give emphasis to beauty, prayerfulness, and the unique expression of the Psalms.
+The 11:15am service liturgy is an abridged form of Choral Matins, designed to give emphasis to beauty, prayerfulness, and the unique expression of the Psalms.
 Its mood will be distinct from the other Sunday morning services, and its focus will be in providing a particular experience of sabbath, offering space for solace and reason for strength.
 Communion from the reserved sacrament is offered each week following this service.